tmccall8829/dog_adoption_assistant/README.md

 1. Use the link passed to the script to find the `petango` link (this brings us to a page with HTML that is easily readable, compared to the shelter pages)
 2. Scrape all the data from the `petango` link
 3. Read the old data file (if there is one)
-4. Compare the new data to the old cata
+4. Compare the new data to the old data
-5. Report if there are any new dogs listed
+5. Report if there are any new dogs listed, via email (working on this)
 6. Save the new data to a file
 7. Profit (not really)